SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### ciphers

-⟮c1;a cipher⟯ is an algorithm for performing encryption/decryption Ciphertext is the text that is the result of ⟮c1;using a cipher⟯ A substitution cipher is a cipher where an unit of plaintext is replaced by an unit of cipher text The caesar cipher is a kind of substitution cipher where the replacement is done by rotating the entire alphabet by some number.
+⟮c+;a cipher⟯ is an algorithm for performing encryption/decryption Ciphertext is the text that is the result of ⟮c+;using a cipher⟯ A substitution cipher is a cipher where an unit of plaintext is replaced by an unit of cipher text The caesar cipher is a kind of substitution cipher where the replacement is done by rotating the entire alphabet by some number.